Data Delivery Models

 API-based delivery is the preferred data delivery model.

 In this model, partners actively send data to Fyre by making authenticated API requests.
-This approach provides the most control, predictability, and scalability over time.
+This approach provides the highest level of control, predictability, and scalability.

 API-based delivery works well when: